lrspeiser/Geometry-Gated-Gravity/maxdepth_gaia/README.md

 "**saturated‑well**" (max-depth) gravity toy model against a Milky Way rotation curve built from your **local Gaia DR3 products**.

+Default baselines now align with widely used Milky Way models: the GR baseline uses a multi-component disk (thin+thick+gas) plus a small bulge, and the NFW fit is restricted to MW-like ranges to avoid unphysical corners.

 What it does now (no online queries):
 1. Ingests Gaia MW data from your repo under `data/`:
    - Preferred: `data/gaia_sky_slices/processed_*.parquet` (per‑longitude processed slices; documented in `data/README.md`).